xzos/PyZDDE/README.markdown

 At this point in time, a distribution version is not available as the tool box is being updated regularly.
 The advantage is that you can just download the code and start using just as any other Python code, except that you will need to tell the Python interpreter about PyZDDE's whereabouts.

 Please download the code to a local directory in your computer and add that directory to python search path in order to use it.
 For detailed instructions on using PyZDDE, please refer to the [Wiki page] (https://github.com/indranilsinharoy/PyZDDE/wiki)

-#### Is there anything missing?
-The short answer is yes!
-PyZDDE doesn't support array/ bulk ray tracing at this point in time.
-I hope in the near future this feature will be implemented.
-May be you can help (please look in the [issues page](https://github.com/indranilsinharoy/PyZDDE/issues/21))

 #### Getting started, usage, and other documentation: